Ten-bell salute

 In professional wrestling, a ten-bell salute is given to honor a wrestler who has died, especially when the wrestler is a current member of the promotion or a distinguished former member of the promotion.
 It is the professional wrestling equivalent of a three-volley salute.
-It is typically given at the beginning of a card, with the current members of the promotion either in the entryway, in the ring, or around the ring.
+It is typically given at the beginning of a card, with the current members of the promotion either in the entryway, in the ring and/or around the ring.
 Both the wrestlers and audience observe a moment of silence while the bell is rung.
+A memorial video would also be played before a moment of applause would follow.

 In Japanese wrestling, ten-bell salutes (“ten-count gongs”) are held not only for deceased wrestlers but also for retiring wrestlers to mark the end of their careers.
 Retirement ten-count gongs are often preceded with a retirement ceremony for the retiree where they are presented with gifts, flowers and career memorabilia from the active roster, high-ranking officials of the promotion and special guests.